-I started out taking photographs of people on the street to see if I could capture interesting moments, and that somehow grew into my testing how far I could pry into others' lives.
-I found that not letting my subjects see me gave a more powerful effect to the final image and raised more—or at least different—questions.
-The more removed I am as a photographer, the weirder, more voyeuristic, more sinister the images become.
+I first started taking photographs of people on the street to see if I could capture interesting moments, and that somehow grew into me testing how far I could pry into others' lives.
+I found that going unnoticed as an observer gives a more powerful effect to the final image and asks more – or at least different – questions.
+The more removed I am as a photographer, the weirder, more voyeuristic and sinister the images become.

-I began looking at unsecured security cam streams that are used by skiing centers, car parks, or highway officials.
+I began looking at unsecured security cam-streams which are used by skiing centres, car parks or motorway officials.
 Every now and then, somebody's home would pop up.
 Then a hospital bed.
-And with uncomfortably regular frequency, children's cribs.
-I felt strange but weirdly empowered playing Rear Window, and that was a feeling I wanted to transfer to others.
+And with regular frequency, uncomfortably, children's cribs.
+I felt strange but weirdly empowered playing "rear window", and that was a feeling I wanted to transfer to others.

 I think that we all like to look at pictures of other people doing various things, whether it be drunk people or naked celebrities.
 When it's a normal guy eating breakfast, or a woman taking her dogs out for a walk, there's that naggy thought that, 'Maybe I shouldn't be witnessing this.'
 That's what I think makes these images interesting.
 In a strange way, I see this as street photography's morally questionable little brother.